jpsheehan/cosc364-rip2/README.md

 ## Tasks

 - [ ] Read in a configuration file and validate it
-- [ ] For each input port in the config file open a UDP socket binding to that port.
+- [ ] For each input port in the config file, open a UDP socket binding to that port.
 NO sockets are created for outputs, these only refer to input ports of neighbors.

 - [ ] Build the initial routing table from the config output ports

 - [ ] Enter main loop.

+## Main Loop

+- [ ] Print routing table to console

+- [ ] Periodically send routing table to socket for each input port.
+If any first hops in the table match the neighbor then change the metric to be infinite(16).
+This implements split horizon with poison reverse.

+- [ ] Periodically traverse routing table and update each age entry.
+If age is greater than timeout then set metric to infinite(16) and garbage flag to TRUE.
+If age is greater than 6*timeout AND garbage is TRUE then delete the entry.

+- [  ] Read from socket.
+Update the routing table if a new destination or a known destination with better cost is recieved.

+- [  ] Send triggered update only when routes become invald (i.e when router sets metric to 16)

 ### Configuration